 (You’ll learn how

-filter() works in the next chapter: for now, just know that this command selects only the subcompact cars.)
+filter() works in the chapter on data transformations: for now, just know that this command selects only the subcompact cars.)

 What geom would you use to draw a line chart?
 A boxplot?
 A histogram?
 An area chart?